thibaultduponchelle/thibaultduponchelle.github.io/_posts/2025-05-05-Back-from-the-PTS-2025.md

 ## Conclusion
 I had a fantastic time at PTS.

-The total of attendees was 33 including 5 first-timers (I was one of them).
+There were 33 attendees with 5 first-timers (I was one of them).

 Everyone was very nice and available.
 I learned a lot, made connections and tried to speak to everyone.
 Now, I even more consider this event vital for Perl sustainability and all companies using the language.